Review on recent progress in the study of the $N^*(920)$ subthreshold singularity and the $\sigma/f_0(500)$ meson: Introduction

 The very existence of the $N^*(920)$ pole poses a significant challenge to our understanding of non-perturbative QCD in the $\pi N$ sector.
 We will discuss such an issue in Sections 2 and 4, though there are still a lot left to be understood on this pole.

 In addition to the $\pi N$ sector, there are also new results on the $f_0(500)$/$\sigma$ resonance.
+There has been a long history in the study of this particle.
+Due to page limitation here we only refer to earlier review papers, such as Refs.~\cite{Pelaez:2015qba,Yao:2020bxx,Pelaez:2021dak} for previous developments in this area.
 In a series of recent publications~\cite{Cao:2023ntr,Lyu:2024lzr,Lyu:2024elz}, we have achieved a better understanding of the property of this very important particle, since it is widely believed that $f_0(500)$ plays a crucial role in the spontaneous chiral symmetry breaking mechanism.
 We will summarize our new results on $f_0(500)$ in Section 3.
 Section 4 is dedicated to the conclusions and perspectives for future explorations, especially the thermal property of $N^*(920)$.